camunda/camunda-docs-static/get-started/content/bpmn20/model.md

 {{< img src="../img/modeler-step4.png" >}}

 Next, Open the properties view.
-If the properties view is not visible, select it from the menu: *Window / Show View / Other ...* This opens a dialog.
-From the dialog select *Properties*.
+If it is not already visible then click on the label on the right hand side of your screen and the properties view will be displayed.

 Select the User Task on the canvas.
-This updates the selection in the Properties View.
-Scroll to the Property named `Assignee`.
+This updates the selection in the properties view.
+Scroll to the property named `Assignee`.
 Type *john*.

 When you are done, save your changes.